THE UPACK PROGRAM PACKAGE

 The general course of a crystal structure prediction is as follows.

 2. For every conformation to be studied separately, a coordinate file for the constituent free molecule(s) has to be prepared.
-The program prep may be helpful.
 Note that often one input conformation can suffice, since rotational freedom about single bonds can be taken care of automatically.

 3. The structures are generated by a random search for one or more independent molecules by the program pack12.
 Each molecule is placed with random orientation, random position, and (possibly) random rotatable dihedral angles in a crystal with random cell axes and cell angles.
-The energy of the generated structures is provisionally minimized with full geometry relaxation (non-rigid molecules).
+The energy of the generated structures is provisionally minimized with either rigid molecules or full geometry relaxation.
+A Lennard-Jones type force field is recommended here to avoid infinitely negative energies which can occur in exponential repulsion when atoms are placed close together.

 4. The results are clustered by the program dist.
 This program also determines the number of crystallographically independent molecules (Z'').

 If the experimental structure is known, one will want to know whether or not it was found by the packing procedure.
-The program distcan be used for this purpose too.
+The program dist can be used for this purpose too, if the experimental structure is first energy-minimized with the program prep.

 Molecular dynamics calculations can be carried out individually for one structure with aid of the program crysmd.